TheodoreEhrenborg/tiny_stories_rl/docs/src/reinforce_vs_rloo.md

 which has the same effect of adding a gradient to all model weights.
 ```

-Let's apply this algorithm on two identical trains (except for seed):
+Let's apply the REINFORCE algorithm on two identical trains (except for seed):

 <figure>
   <img src=assets/reinforce.png alt=""/>